bibanon/BASC-Archiver/README.rst

 License
 =======

-The 4chan Archiver Class is based on Bibliotheca Anonoma `BA-4chan-thread-archive tool <https://github.com/bibanon/BA-4chan-thread-archiver>`, and was originally forked from Socketub's `4chan-thread-archiver. <https://github.com/socketubs/4chan-thread-archiver>`_ The original license of Socketub's archiver is the GNU Affero General Public License v3 or later.
+The 4chan Archiver Class is based on Bibliotheca Anonoma `BA-4chan-thread-archive <https://github.com/bibanon/BA-4chan-thread-archiver>`_ tool, and was originally forked from Socketub's `4chan-thread-archiver. <https://github.com/socketubs/4chan-thread-archiver>`_ The original license of Socketub's archiver is the GNU Affero General Public License v3 or later.

 Wishlist
 =========